camunda/connector-template-outbound/README.md

 ### Launching Your Connector

-1. Start your connector by executing `io.camunda.example.LocalConnectorRuntime` in your development environment.
+1. Start your connector by executing `io.camunda.examplev1.LocalConnectorRuntime` in your development environment.
 2. Access the Web Modeler and create a new project.
 3. Click on `Create new`, then select `Upload files`.
 Upload the connector template from the repository you have.
 4. In the same folder, create a new BPMN diagram.